It when skin cells grow too fast and the body does not shed them quickly enough.

 Tea tree oil is a yellow-colored essential oil that comes from the leaves of the Melaleuca alternifolia, also known as the tea tree plant.
 The plant grows in Australia, where the oil has been used for nearly 100 years to treat minor wounds and skin issues.

-Tea tree oil has been used for nearly 100 years to treat skin issues.
+Tea tree oil has long been used to treat skin issues.

 Some suggestions for using tea tree oil for psoriasis include:

 - Mixing the oil with water, applying it to the skin with a cotton ball, leaving it overnight, and washing it off in the morning

 - Diluting tea tree oil with olive oil or another carrier oil, applying it to affected areas, allowing it to dry, and then it washing off